Tad Africa Worku III, Project Leader / Founder

 Matt Stojanovic earned a Bachelor of Science in Civil Engineering degree from San Diego State University (SDSU).
 He went on to receive his Master of Science in Civil Engineering degree from SDSU.
 Through their encounters in the engineering department, Matt became associated with Tad.
 Matt was inspired by Tad’s passion to develop clean water systems in Africa.
 Matt brings experience and technical skills to the Africa Needs Engineering Team.
 His technical skills and ability to multi-task make Matt a strong asset.
 On a personal level, Matt shares the passion that the rest of the team has; Matt has made it his duty to better the lives of those who are deprived of the natural resource of water.
 Being an engineer, Matt understands the simplicity of delivering clean water and is saddened that these villages are being ignored.
 Matt is developing technical specifications for numerous projects that will be led by the Africa Needs team, as well as partnerships.

 Born in Uganda, East Africa, Ismail Kawuki faced many challenges growing up.
 In addition to the day to day difficulties many Africans face each day, like fetching for water which is not even clean from a distant place, fighting mosquitoes without a mosquito net so that he would not catch malaria, walking to school everyday a mile or so away barefooted; all these were challenges Ismail faced, but non were as challenging as loosing his father at the young age of four.
 Though he did not know a lot at such a young age, the challenges he faced growing up reminded him of that very event.
 Despite loosing his father, his mother did not give up hope on him.
 He challenged him to go to school and expected nothing less than beyond average performance at school.
 But at the age of 10, all hope seemed to disappear from Ismail when he lost his mother as well.
 This was a defining moment for him because in Africa, without a miracle from God, a child without a mother and a father stands little chance of survive.
 With the help of his grandfather, Ismail continued attending school but now less motivated.
-When he finally got a chance to come to America, it was nothing short of a miracle because this was an opportunity of a lifetime.
+When he finally got a chance to come to America in 1997, it was nothing short of a miracle because this was an opportunity of a lifetime.
 Ismail did not waste his time when he came to America; he studied hard, remembered his mother’s words, and thus, got only good grades from school.
 When he finally graduated from San Diego State University with a Bachelors of Science in Business Administration, he felt the need to help those who were less fortunate; those whom he left behind.
-He joined his long time friend Tad Worku, who he studied with at Hoover High School (in San Diego), as well as San Diego State University to begin his quest to help those in need; this was the first time Ismail joined Africa Needs CDC.
-Ismail finally traveled back to Africa (Uganda) in the summer of 2010 to visit his family, and survey some of the basic needs (necessities) people needed.
-While on this visit, he also got married in Uganda.
-He and his wife now have a daughter named Nusula Nalwanga, who was born in April of 2011.
+He joined his long time friend Tad Worku, who recruited him first as a volunteer; this was the first time Ismail joined Africa Needs CDC.
+Ismail finally traveled back to Africa (Uganda) in the summer of 2010 to survey some of the basic needs (necessities) people needed.
 His eyes are on a mission: to help as many people in need as possible.
 Ismail is also working on completing his Masters in Education, and after, he wants to also join Tad to also purse another masters in Water Resources.

 Mr. Liban graduated from San Diego State University during the summer of 2006 and received an Environmental Engineering Degree.
 The courses he completed during his studies consist of Environmental Processes and Systems, Wastewater and water treatment, and Hydraulic Engineering.
 When he was 10 years old during school vacation, he noticed most of the people who live in the rural part of the country did not have access to clean water.
 He believes the best way to benefit most people is to educate them about how to build and maintain ground water facilities.
 Also, he explained that rural citizens must learn ways to reuse and collect rain water.